 The easy way to handle the red curry paste is to pick some up at a grocery store.
 Most with well-stocked international aisles will have it.
 Or, if you’re adventurous, you can make your own.
 We have a recipe here.
 Either way, it’s likely a trip to the store as Thai red curry paste contains red chilies, along with exotic spices like Kaffir lime leaves (a.k.a.
 Makrut lime leaves) and galangal.

-This recipe is best enjoyed fresh, so serve immediately and enjoy some seconds rather than saving for another day.
+For the best taste, this recipe is best enjoyed fresh.
+So serve it immediately and enjoy some second bowls rather than saving for another day.

 Thai Chicken Noodle Soup

 - 2 tablespoons lime juice approximately the juice of one lime

 - 4 cups vegetable broth or chicken broth

 - 2 nests noodles cooked in salted water

 - 1 can coconut milk